bpoc-mark/wordpress_template/README.md

 ## <a name='Additional'></a> :paperclip: Additional Info

-Additional information about Jeen Gross.
+Additional information about Wordpress Template.

 - `compiled.scss` is the compiled style for `/sp`.